 - The University reserves the right to enter and inspect its property and work areas.

-- All newly hired staff, post-doctoral associates and fellows, employees of vendors, consultants who receive I.D.s, and casual employees expected to work 30 days or more per year must undergo background checks.
+- All newly hired staff, post-doctoral associates and fellows, employees of vendors, consultants who receive I.D.s, and casual employees must undergo background checks.
 This expansion of our background verification requirement takes effect January 1, 2010.

 Prohibition of Weapons